-Certificate in One Health: The Certificate in One Health is a 15-credit, course-based program offered exclusively online.
+Graduate Certificate in One Health: The Graduate Certificate in One Health is a 13-credit, course-based program offered exclusively online.
 Students are able to undertake this program on a part-time basis for a period of up to three years.

-Master of Science (MSc) by Coursework in One Health: Requires 42 credits, obtained through coursework and a project, leading to the submission of a thesis over a period of two years part-time (6 semesters) or three years part-time (9 semesters).
+Master of Science (MSc) by Coursework in One Health: Requires 45 credits, obtained through coursework and a project, leading to the submission of Capstone Paper over a period of two years part-time (6 semesters) or three years part-time (9 semesters).